Clivassy/Clivassy/README.md

 Let's talk about your projects (or mine) !
 * 🌍  I'm based in Paris
 * ✉️  You can contact me at [julia.batoro@gmail.com](mailto:julia.batoro@gmail.com)
-* 🧠  I'm learning Nestjs, Typescript and Postgresql
+* 🧠  I'm learning smart contracts in Solidity and more about blockchain Ethereum
 * 🤝  I'm open to collaborating on Backend and Blockchain projects
 * ⚡  I love to eat as much as I love to code, and trust me, I'm always hungry for more!